EpicGamesExt/raddebugger/README.md

   visualization engine, which can be used to visualize evaluations (provided by the `eval` layer) in a number of ways.
 Implements core data structures and transforms for watch tables.
-- `file_stream` (`FS_`): Provides asynchronous file loading, storing the
+- `file_stream` (`FS_`): Implements asynchronous file streaming, storing the
-  artifacts inside of the cache implemented by the `hash_store` layer, and hot-reloading the contents of files when they change.
+  artifacts inside of the cache implemented by the `content` and `artifact_cache` layers, hot-reloading the contents of files when they change.
   Allows callers to map file paths to data hashes, which can then be used to obtain the file's data.
 - `font_cache` (`FNT_`): Implements a cache of rasterized font data, both in CPU-side data for text shaping, and in GPU texture atlases for rasterized glyphs.
 All cache information is sourced from the `font_provider` abstraction layer.
 - `font_provider` (`FP_`): An abstraction layer for various font file decoding and font rasterization backends.
-- `geo_cache` (`GEO_`): Implements an asynchronously-filled cache for GPU
-  geometry data, filled by data sourced in the `hash_store` layer's cache.
-Used for asynchronously preparing data for visualization.
-- `hash_store` (`HS_`): Implements a cache for general data blobs, keyed by a 128-bit hash of the data.
-Also implements a keying system on top, where keys refer to a unique identity which corresponds to a history of 128-bit hashes.
-  Used as a general data store by other layers.
 - `lib_raddbg_markup` (`RADDBG_`): Standalone library for marking up user
   programs to work with various features in the debugger.
 Does not depend on `base`, and can be independently relocated to other codebases.